OpenReqEU/prs-improving-requirements-quality/README.md

 #### Available Demos

-**iFrame Functionality**: It is possible to query the functioning API in your web browser, with URL parameters, and it will act as a stand-alone page.
+**iFrame Functionality**: NOT CURRENTLY FUNCTIONAL, ALTHOUGH FIXABLE It is possible to query the functioning API in your web browser, with URL parameters, and it will act as a stand-alone page.
 Instructions on Use:
 1. Start the application locally using Docker and the above commands